thehyve/fairspace/projects/saturn/README.md

 It can be accessed programmatically using one of [RDFConnection](https://jena.apache.org/documentation/rdfconnection/) implementations.
 For more information see [Fuseki documentation](https://jena.apache.org/documentation/fuseki2/)

+### Authentication
+The application will verify the authentication by checking the provided JWT token in the `Authorization` header.
+The signature of the token will be validated against the public keys provided by Keycloak.
+The URL to find the keys can be configured by setting the `auth.jwksUrl` configuration property in `application.yaml`.

+#### Disabled authentication
+When running the application on localhost, you may want to disabled authentication, so keycloak is not needed.
+However, parts of the application contain checks to prevent unauthorized access (e.g. vocabulary editing is only allowed for users with the datasteward role).
+For that reason, you can specify a list of user-roles for the current user in the `x-fairspace-authorities` HTTP header sent with the request.
+See also the `DummyAuthenticator` class for details.

 ### High-level metadata & vocabulary API

 The high-level metadata & vocabulary API run on :8080/api/metadata/ and :8080/api/vocabulary/.